elephaint/pgbm/README.md

 import matplotlib.pyplot as plt
 ```
 Second, we define our loss function and evaluation metric.
 * The loss function should consume a torch vector of predictions `yhat` and ground truth values `y` and output the gradient and hessian with respect to `yhat` of the loss function.
+For more complicated loss functions, it is possible to add a `levels` variable, but this can be set to `None` in case it is not required.
 * The evaluation metric should consume a torch vector of predictions `yhat` and ground truth values `y`, and output a scalar loss.
+For more complicated evaluation metrics, it is possible to add a `levels` variable, but this can be set to `None` in case it is not required.
 ```
-def mseloss_objective(yhat, y):
+def mseloss_objective(yhat, y, levels=None):
     gradient = (yhat - y)
     hessian = torch.ones_like(yhat)

     return gradient, hessian

-def rmseloss_metric(yhat, y):
+def rmseloss_metric(yhat, y, levels=None):
     loss = (yhat - y).pow(2).mean().sqrt()

     return loss